 In a study of 173 dogs with IMHA (Holahan et al), non-survivors had significantly higher lactate levels at presentation compared to survivors.
 Dogs that were able to normalize serum lactate levels within 6 hours of hospitalization all survived.
-Many hospitals monitor lactate levels in IMHA patients as part of the regular assessment of ability to oxygenate tissue.
+Many hospitals monitor lactate levels in IMHA patients as part of the regular assessment of the ability to oxygenate tissue.

 Testing for Blood Parasites

 In most canine episodes of IMHA, an underlying cause cannot be found but it is still worth looking.
 There are many blood parasites, especially tick-borne infections, that can initiate IMHA.
 The parasite attaches to the red blood cell and its structures are detected by the immune system.
 The immune system attacks the parasite but, unfortunately, also attacks the red blood cells as well.
 Parasites such as Ehrlichia, Babesia, and Anaplasma should be ruled out.
-If a blood parasite is confirmed, a more targeted therapy can be effected.
+If a blood parasite is confirmed, a more targeted therapy can be affected.

 Treatment and Monitoring During the Crisis

 The patient with IMHA is often unstable.
-If the hematocrit has dropped to a dangerously low level, then blood transfusion is needed and quickly.
+If the hematocrit has dropped to a dangerously low level, then a blood transfusion is needed and quickly.
 It is not unusual for a severely affected patient to require many transfusions.
 General supportive care is needed to maintain the patient’s fluid balance and nutritional needs.
 Most importantly, the hemolysis must be stopped by suppressing the immune system’s rampant red blood cell destruction, and thromboembolism must be prevented.
 We will review these aspects of therapy.

 Compatible blood can last a good 3 to 4 weeks in the recipient’s body.
-Well-matched whole blood or packed red cells (a unit of whole blood with most of the plasma, leaving only a concentrated solution of red blood cells) may last longer.
+Well-matched whole blood or packed red cells (a unit of whole blood with most of the plasma removed, leaving only a concentrated solution of red blood cells) may last longer.
 The problem, of course, with IMHA is that even the patient’s own red blood cells are being destroyed so what chance do donated cells have?
-Cross matching of red cells is ideal but still may not lead to a good match given the hyperactivity of the patient’s immune response.
+Cross-matching of red cells is ideal but still may not lead to a good match given the hyperactivity of the patient’s immune response.
 For this reason, it is not unusual for several transfusions to become necessary during treatment.

-Corticosteroids may well be the only immune suppressive medications the patient needs.
+Corticosteroids may well be the only immune-suppressive medications the patient needs.
 The problem is that if they are withdrawn too soon, the hemolysis will begin all over again.
 The patient is likely to be on high doses of corticosteroids for weeks or months before the dose is tapered down and there will be regular monitoring blood tests.
-Expect your pet to require steroid therapy for some 4 months; many patients must always be on a low dose to prevent recurrence.
+Expect your pet to require steroid therapy for some 4 months; many patients must always be on a low dose to prevent a recurrence.

 Corticosteroids in high doses produce excessive thirst, re-distribution of body fat, thin skin, panting, predisposition for urinary tract infection and other signs that constitute Cushing’s Syndrome.
 This is an unfortunate consequence of long-term steroid use but in the case of IMHA, there is no way around it.
 It is important to remember that the undesirable steroid effects will diminish as the dosage diminishes.